JohannOlivares/BarberShop-Web-App/README.md

 # Preview
 https://user-images.githubusercontent.com/60246437/120981338-71670f00-c72c-11eb-8129-fb3a067676cc.mov

-# Future of this project
+# Future plans for this project
-I plan to finish implementing the logic for booking appointments and add a whole user interface for viewing, deleting and editng upcoming customer appointments.
+For now the plan is deliever a finished product that can actually be used in real-life.
+I plan to finish implementing the logic for booking appointments and adding a whole user interface for viewing, deleting and editng appointments.
+However, that is not where I want to end it.
+I have some ideas for making this into something much bigger.
+Even so, I am still unsure of which direction to take it and only time will tell where this can go.